97-LiamDowd/mtu-java-portfolio/README.md

 # PreparingForMTU-
-This repository is for practicing java and to use as a portfolio for MTU
+This repository is a portfolio for MTU
+I want to use it to practise Java and GitHub.
+I want to display what I currently know about Java in an organised manner with GitHub.